 The integrated chat allows convenient online communication within the company.
-If you have any unread messages in the chat, the number of them will be displayed next to the button in the main menu.
+If you have any unread messages in the chat, the number of them will be displayed on the button in the top bar.

 On this page you will find a table of all employees, both current and former.
-For each employee there is also their date of joining, position in the company, status and link to the logbook.
-If they have already been fired, there is also date of leaving.
+For each employee there is their date of joining, position in the company, status and a link to the logbook.
+If they have already been dismissed or left, you will also find out the date of leaving there.
+And if you have set challenges for your drivers in the form of monthly distance limits, you can also monitor their fulfillment here.

 On the map you will find all colleagues from your company who use the current version of the Client.
 Features let you track their movement and basic information such as current speed, lights indicator, damage, and more.
 If you do not have an active premium account, you will only see the position of each player on the map without any further information.

-Statistics are divided into statistics of countries, companies, players and internal statistics within the company.
+Statistics are divided into statistics of countries, companies and players.
 The statistics can be switched between months, years or all-time.
 The statistics are further divided according to the game and the maximal reached speed in the given job delivery.
 If you do not exceed the speed of 100 kph (62 mph) in ETS2 or 130 kph (80 mph) in ATS during the delivery, your job delivery will be included the "real" statistics, otherwise it will be included in the "race" statistics.
 If it is a WoTr job delivery, it will also be included in a separate WoTr statistic, regardless of the speed reached.
 However, if you exceed the speed of 180 kph (112 mph) during any type of job, it will not be included in the statistics at all.
 The time range of statistics is affected by the beginning of their individual types.
 The distinction between real and race statistics is calculated from 2/1/2017 and the WoTr statistics started from 1/1/2021.